Indecent Exposure Lawyer in Rancho Cucamonga

 - The defendant must have intentionally exposed their naked body or private parts.

-- In a public place or where others may be offended/annoyed
+- The exposure occurred in a public place or where others may be offended or annoyed.

 Penalties for Indecent Exposure Convictions in California

-The penalties for an indecent exposure conviction in California vary significantly based on whether it is a first or subsequent offense, and if aggravating factors are present.
+The penalties for an indecent exposure conviction in California vary significantly based on whether it is a first or subsequent offense and whether aggravating factors are present.
 The most profound consequence, regardless of misdemeanor or felony classification, is the potential for mandatory sex offender registration.

 First Offense Indecent Exposure (Misdemeanor):